 Therefore, it is essential that you not only know how filters work, but also understand the various types that we have out there, and how they can be matched or replaced.
 Some are made for allergic and asthma patients, others for pet hair removal.
 This post will be taking you on a journey on the kinds of filters, and all you need to know about them, plus how they work.

-How Filtration Works?
+How Does Filtration work?

 Tiny particles that contaminate the air are liable to cause substantial health hazards.
 People who are prone to allergic reactions tend to suffer more greatly when a vacuum cleaner regurgitates dust particles back into the air as it cleans.

 The job of the filter in a vacuum is to trap dust particles, thereby preventing them from escaping the canister.
-Usually, what allows it to do this are the spaces between the fibres of the filter.
+Usually, what allows it to do this are the spaces between the fibers of the filter.
 These spaces are always tinier than the dust particles, thus trapping harmful pieces of dirt.